stperrakis/stperrakis.github.io/_pages/about.md

 About me
 ===
-Hey there!
-I'm currently diving deep into my master's studies in Computer Science at the University of Crete.
-I'm super into AI advancements, especially when it comes to Deep Learning and how it plays into Computer Vision and Image Processing.
+I am currently pursuing a Master's degree in Computer Science at the University of Crete, with a strong focus on Artificial Intelligence, particularly in the areas of Deep Learning, Computer Vision, and Image Processing.

-I genuinely love solving problems.
-When I'm hooked on a challenge, I'm all in – sort of like a bee that won't leave a flower until the job's done.
-For me, dedication is the key to unlocking success.
+I have a deep passion for problem-solving and approach challenges with unwavering dedication, driven by a commitment to seeing tasks through to completion.
+I believe that perseverance is essential to achieving success.

-Beyond the books and code, I'm pretty passionate about visual arts, especially photography.
-It's interesting how this love for visuals often mingles with my AI projects, giving them a unique twist.
+In addition to my academic pursuits, I have a keen interest in the visual arts, particularly photography.
+This creative passion often intersects with my AI research, bringing a unique perspective to my projects.

-I'm always open to teaming up with folks who share my drive for pushing tech boundaries.
-If that sounds like you, do not hesitate to contact me! 😄
+I am always open to collaborating with like-minded individuals who are passionate about advancing technology.
+Please feel free to reach out if you share similar interests. 😄

 Git Stats
 ===